Medium Difficult Bible Quiz about Bible Characters.

 a.
 Nicodemus.

-He asked Jesus what the meaning was of being born again.
+Nicodemus asked Jesus about the meaning of "being born again."

 -